Operation Neptune Spear: The Hunt for Osama Bin Laden

 After penetrating 120 miles inside Pakistan under the cover of darkness, flying beneath radar and varying routes throughout the trek to avoid detection, the choppers finally descended on the complex at approximately 12:30 a.m. local time.
 It had taken years of diligent work by American intelligence officials, analysts, and agents to pinpoint bin Laden to this location.
 The SEALs had also trained hard, practicing for the raid in a life-sized replica of the compound.
 Now, the time had come to hit the ground and execute Operation Neptune Spear, which was named after the trident found on the U.S. Navy’s Special Warfare insignia.

 Even after all the painstaking surveillance and intelligence work that had been done, there was still no definitive guarantee that bin Laden would actually be in the compound.
 On April 29, 2011, President Barack Obama had given SEAL Team Six the green light to launch Operation Neptune Spear, but even he later admitted that doing so “was a very difficult decision, in part because the evidence we had was not absolutely conclusive.”
-Watching the operation from the White House in real time through a video feed, the president and his top advisers would soon have the answer they were looking for.
+The mission itself would also be very dangerous.
+It was feared that bin Laden's compound could be booby-trapped and that the terrorist leader might be wearing a suicide vest.
+As the operation finally commenced on the night of May 2, President Obama and his advisers gathered at the White House and were able to follow the mission in real time through a video feed.

 President Obama and his top advisers watching the mission unfold from a small conference room within the Situation Room of the White House.
 (Photo Credit: Wikimedia Commons)